PKD-DB/vcc_assignment_project/README.md

 Reporting: Summarize findings and visualizations into a report that highlights insights and actionable recommendations.

 **Technologies Used**

 Programming Language: Python 3.9

 Libraries:

-pandas, numpy for data manipulation scikit-learn for machine learning algorithms matplotlib, seaborn for data visualization flask for utilizing the trined model for future prediction.
+pandas, numpy for data manipulation

+scikit-learn for machine learning algorithms

+matplotlib, seaborn for data visualization

+flask for utilizing the trined model for future prediction.

 **Installation and Setup**

-Clone this repository:  git clone https://github.com/PKD-DB/vcc_assignment_project.git Create a virtual environment and activate it : python -m venv myvenv Install the required dependencies:  pip install -r requirements.txt To run the project, execute the following command: python run main.py
+Clone this repository:  git clone https://github.com/PKD-DB/vcc_assignment_project.git

+Create a virtual environment and activate it : python -m venv myvenv

+Install the required dependencies:  pip install -r requirements.txt

+To run the project, execute the following command: python run main.py

 **Deployment:**

 This model deployed on app engine on GCP

-End point to access the app runnong GCP. https://customersegmentation-435711.dt.r.appspot.com/
+End point to access the app running on GCP.

+https://customersegmentation-435711.dt.r.appspot.com/